Logic App Best Practices, Tips, and Tricks: #44 How to apply Locks to Logic Apps Consumption workflows in Visual Studio LA projects

 • Version Control: The lock is versioned alongside your Logic App definition in source control.

-• Consistency: Ensures that the lock is always applied when the Logic App is deployed, preventing oversights.
+• Consistency: Ensures the lock is applied consistently when the Logic App is deployed, preventing oversights.

-How to Implement locks through Logic App Consumption Visual Studio project?
+How to implement locks through a Logic App Consumption Visual Studio project?

 To implement this approach inside the Visual Studio project, you need to: